BigIdeasForum/bigideasforum.github.io/_posts/2018/2018-05-10-ethical-questions-next-20.md

 * What constitutes ethical or unethical behavior?
 * Is it ethical for people, corporations, or nations to create future problems or uncertainties by current actions, even if well intended?
 * Is it ethical to detain people or interfere with their lives on the basis of expectations about their future actions?
-* What is the ethical trade-offs between human rights and the need for national security, particularly preservation of privacy and freedom from search?
+* What are the ethical trade-offs between human rights and the need for national security, particularly preservation of privacy and freedom from search?

 Join us as we will look at some of these issues and discuss, as unprepared as we may be, how we deal with them.
 Your views are important.